rubensworks/article-quoted-triples-index/content/background.md

 The algorithm for finding all matches for a single triple pattern component is shown in [](#algorithm-triplestoreindexcomponent-query), which either returns all terms in this part of the index if the term is a variable, or returns the term itself if the term is inside the index if the term is not a variable.
+We will replace parts of these algorithms when introducing our quoted triples indexing approaches in [](#approaches).

 <figure id="algorithm-triplestore-query" class="algorithm">
 ````/algorithms/algorithm-triplestore-query.txt````